Karenponomarev42450/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.

 In essence, this quote reminds programmers that while efficiency is important, it should not be the primary focus during the initial stages of development.
 Instead, concentrate on writing clear, maintainable code first.
 Optimization should only come after identifying genuine performance bottlenecks through profiling and testing.
 This way, you avoid wasting time optimizing parts of your program that don't need it and ensure better overall productivity and code quality.

+# 2024-03-13
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote emphasizes that while efficiency is crucial in programming, optimizing code too early without proper profiling and understanding the real bottlenecks can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It reminds programmers to focus first on writing clear, correct, and maintainable code, and only optimize when there's evidence that it's needed for improved performance.